Recommended Sodium Intake

 5 spices to use instead of salt

 Smoked paprika—adds a smoky flavor to marinades, gives brown color to breadcrumb casserole toppings and is great for barbecue rubs, or seasoning blends for sautéing or searing proteins.
+View a recipe using this spice.

 Lemon zest—adds a lively taste to breadcrumbs, breaded chicken tenders, fish sticks and kidney-friendly vegetables (eggplant, string beans).
 Lemon zest is also great in dressings, marinades and when added to dry spices for rubs.
+View a recipe using this spice.

 Dried oregano—enhances flavor of scampi sauces and combines well with lemon zest.
 Gives steamed vegetables and tossed salads a fresh, earthy taste and aroma.
 Add it to fajita seasonings with chili powder, cumin, cayenne and lemon zest.
+View a recipe using this spice.

 *Check to be sure you are using a salt-free product.